French Immersion Homestay At Teacher’s In La Livinière, Occitanie

 Your French Immersion Homestay Accommodations in La Livinière, Occitanie

 Your home away from home is a comfortable typical southern French stone village house, which has kept its authenticity updated with all modern amenities.
-The house was more than likely built in the 14th century A.D. when it was used as horse stables by Nicolas de la Jugie, the lord of the next door castle.
-It was more recently converted into a home, keeping some of the original architectural features.
+The house was more than likely built in the 14th century A.D.
+The entrance door is 2 centuries old !

 Located in a quiet quaint street, just steps away from the village church (and its unique Byzantine style bell tower) and the medieval covered market square (and its red marble dolphin fountain and dragon weathervane), you will be able to learn even more secrets and history of the village by doing any of the three available treasure hunts.
 You will also be able to discover the local ancestral olive growing tradition and our 800 year old Cade tree by walking on the two local easy discovery walking trails.
 And if you're into Geocaching, a lot of fun can be had by finding the geocaches hidden around the village.

 Your meals will be prepared by yours truly, using local seasonal fresh ingredients, some of which grown in my own garden.
+I also grow vegetables in a garden I can use nearby.
 If cooking is your thing, you can join me and learn how to prepare traditional French dishes.
 Why not take a trip together to the local farmer's market or local producers to gather fresh ingredients and compose our menu?

 Contact Pierre - your French tutor, language buddy & host